edgio-docs/edgio-docs/guides/graphql.md

 # GraphQL

 {{ PRODUCT_NAME }} enables caching of GraphQL queries via our middleware for [Apollo](https://www.apollographql.com/apollo-client) and a body content matcher built into the {{ PRODUCT_NAME }} router.

-This guide will walk you through configuring your {{ PRODUCT_NAME }} project and the relevant routing commands for GraphQL caching,
+This guide will walk you through configuring your {{ PRODUCT_NAME }} project and the relevant routing commands for GraphQL caching.

 ## Preparing your project